mausolfj/azure_arc/docs/azure_arc_jumpstart/azure_arc_k8s/pf9/pf9_bareos/_index.md

 <p align="center"><img src="/img/jumpstart_friends_logo.png" alt="jumpstart-friends-logo" width="250"></p>

-The following Jumpstart scenario will guide on how to deploy a Kubernetes cluster with [Platform9 Managed Kubernetes (PMK)](https://platform9.com/managed-kubernetes/) and have it as a connected Azure Arc Kubernetes resource.
+The following Jumpstart scenario is a guide to deploy a Kubernetes cluster with [Platform9 Managed Kubernetes (PMK)](https://platform9.com/managed-kubernetes/) and have it as a connected Azure Arc Kubernetes resource.
 With PMK, you can have your clusters deployed on-premises, in public clouds, or at the edge.
-In this document, we'll explain the steps on how to create an **on-premise [BareOS](https://platform9.com/docs/kubernetes/bareos-what-is-bareos) cluster** using **PMK** and connect it to **Microsoft Azure Arc**.
+In this document, we'll explain how to create an **on-premise [BareOS](https://platform9.com/docs/kubernetes/bareos-what-is-bareos) cluster** using **PMK** and connect it to **Microsoft Azure Arc**.

 ## Prerequisites

 - An Ubuntu 20.04 installed physical machine or VM.
-In this scenario, we would be using single node kubernetes cluster installation.
-This machine would also act as our management host.
+In this scenario, we will be using single node kubernetes cluster installation.
+This machine will also act as our management host.

 - The [kubectl](https://platform9.com/learn/tutorials/kubectl) executable binary for local cluster management.
-If you would want to have a separate host for cluster management, follow the below steps to [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-using-native-package-management) on it.
+If you want to have a separate host for cluster management, follow the below steps to [install kubectl](https://kubernetes.io/docs/tasks/tools/install-kubectl-linux/#install-using-native-package-management) on it.

   ```shell
   sudo apt-get update